Abdolraheemkhader/TM-MOE/README.md

 # TM-MOE

-This repository contains the implementation of the work described in our upcoming paper.
+This repository contains the implementation of the work described in our upcoming paper "A Degradation-Aware Transformer-Mamba MoE for Hyperspectral and Multispectral Image Fusion".
 The code will be released after the paper's acceptance to ensure reproducibility and proper documentation.

 ---